 space sciences (laboratory analysis of meteorites, stardust, interplanetary dust particles)

-condensed matter and materials physics (graphene and other two-dimensional atomic crystals, quantum information and atomic physics with condensed matter devices, nanostructures, metallic glasses, magnetism and superconductivity, high-pressure physics, nuclear magnetic resonance)
+condensed matter and materials physics (graphene and other two-dimensional atomic crystals, quantum information and atomic physics with condensed matter devices, nanostructured materials, metallic glasses and liquids, magnetism and superconductivity, high-pressure physics, nuclear magnetic resonance)

 Theoretical research areas include:

-condensed matter physics (strongly correlated electron systems, topological phases, excited states of many-electron systems, density functional theory)
+condensed matter physics (strongly correlated electron systems, topological phases, excited states of many-electron systems, density functional theory and glasses)

-elementary particle physics (astroparticle physics, dark matter, theoretical cosmology, strong interactions, non-Hermitian Hamiltonians, quark matter)
+elementary particle physics (astroparticle physics, dark matter, theoretical cosmology, strong interactions, non-Hermitian Hamiltonians, quark physics beyond the Standard Model)

 nuclear theory (nuclear matter, correlations in nuclei).